North Coast Water Board Program Priorities

 There are approximately 65,000 acres of commercial vineyards in the North Coast Region, which have the potential to discharge pollutants to surface water and groundwater through the application and storage of pesticides and fertilizer, erosion of sediment, removal and suppression of riparian vegetation, and rainfall and irrigation runoff.
 The Navarro and Russian Rivers, where the majority of the North Coast Region’s vineyards are located, are listed as impaired under Clean Water Act section 303(d) for excessive sediment and temperature.
 A Total Maximum Daily Load developed for sediment in the Navarro River identifies vineyards as a significant source of impairment and calls for sediment load reductions from vineyards.

-Under the Regional Water Board’s direction, staff have been engaged in a years-long process to develop a regulatory program for protecting beneficial uses from discharges related to vineyard operations, finally settling on the development of regionwide order in the form of general waste discharge requirements.
-In August 2023, the Regional Board held a public workshop to review and discuss the Draft Vineyard Order, to identify next steps for revising that order based on public comments received, and for ultimately bringing the revised version back to the Regional Water Board for an adoption hearing.
+Under the North Coast Water Board’s direction, staff have been engaged in a years-long process to develop a regulatory program for protecting beneficial uses from discharges related to vineyard operations, finally settling on the development of regionwide order in the form of general waste discharge requirements.
+In August 2023, the North Coast Water Board held a public workshop to review and discuss the Draft Vineyard Order, to identify next steps for revising that order based on public comments received, and for ultimately bringing the revised version back to the North Coast Water Board for an adoption hearing, which began in December 2024 and was continued to June 2025.

 For more information visit the Lily Bulb Program web page.